cakirataberk/msc_2025_ataberkcakir_thesis/README.md

 - Noise features in `*_ModNoise10` variants are generated with a separate RNG (`seed + 99999`) to ensure independence from the signal features.
 - Hyperparameter tuning results are cached in `outputs/hparam/PerDataset_BestParams.json`.
 The same cache file stores the per-dataset optimal BIC scale (`BIC_SCALE` key).
 - Trained models are saved to `outputs/models/` as `.pkl` files for post-hoc analysis (e.g., BLOCK 13b term overlap).
+- Bin boundaries `{Bj}` are computed once on training data and shared across all bags (global discretization).

 ---